-Occasionally, the exact nucleotide sequence of the target-template DNA will not be known - for instance, when it has been deduced from an amino acid sequence or when a family of closely related sequences is to be amplified.
+Occasionally, the exact nucleotide sequence of the target-template DNA will not be known, for instance, when it has been deduced from an amino acid sequence or when a family of closely related sequences is to be amplified.
 To amplify such templates using PCR, degenerate primers can be used.
-These are actually mixtures of several primers, the sequences of which differ at the positions that correspond to the uncertainties in the template sequence.
+These are actually mixtures of several primers whose sequences differ at the positions that correspond to the uncertainties in the template sequence.

-Hot-start PCR, as enabled by the UCP PCR Kit, often improves amplification specificity in PCR using degenerate primers by reducing the formation of nonspecific PCR products and primerdimers.
-Table 9 (below) gives recommendations for optimizing PCR using degenerate primers.
-To help determine the best location for degenerate primers, Table 10 (page 26) lists the codon redundancy of each amino acid.
+Hot-start PCR, as enabled by the UCP PCR Kit, often improves amplification specificity in PCR using degenerate primers by reducing the formation of nonspecific PCR products and primer-dimers.
+Table 9 (below) gives recommendations to optimize PCR using degenerate primers.
+To help determine the best location for degenerate primers, Table 10 (page 25) lists the codon redundancy of each amino acid.